Joining the National System of Marine Protected Areas

 > National System > Nomination Process

-MPA programs are invited annually to nominate their eligible sites to be part of the national system of MPAs.
+MPA programs are invited to nominate their eligible sites to be part of the national system of MPAs through August 21, 2015.
 The national system of MPAs includes MPA sites, networks and systems established and managed by all levels of government that work together to achieve common marine conservation goals.
 The national system does not bring state, territorial or local sites under federal authority, nor does it restrict or change the management of any MPA.

 All sites must meet the following four criteria:

 - Meets the definition of an MPA as defined in the Framework